ilnarkhasanov/HaskellMusicEngine/README.md

 ![Visualisation demo.](images/Visualisation-example.jpeg)

-This is a template project using `codeworld-api` package, ready to be used with either Cabal or Stack.
+This is a project using `codeworld-api` package, ready to be used with either Cabal or Stack.
 The project also contains `hspec` (with automatic discovery of specification files) and `doctest` test suites.

+The project can be used to either visualise text notation with sheet music and convert it into MIDI file.

 ## Prerequisites